 A satellite stationed in geosynchronous orbit that acts as a microwave relay station, receiving signals sent from a ground based station, amplifying them, and retransmitting them on a different frequency to another ground-based station.
 Satellites can be used for high-speed transmission of computer data.

 SPAM is defined as unsolicited electronic messaging, regardless of its content.

 An ISP customer to whom internet access is provided.
 Included are paying and non paying customers, email only subscribers, dial-up subscribers and those with permanent (non dial-up) connections.
 Excluded are customers who purchase other services from an ISP, such as web hosting, but do not obtain internet access.

 Wireless internet access

 Wireless access technologies are grouped according to whether they enable fixed access or mobile access.

-- Mobile wireless provides short range high data rate connections between mobile data devices and access points connected to a wired network, for example, mobile WiMAX, 3G via datacard but excludes Internet connections through mobile handsets.
+- Mobile wireless provides short range high data rate connections between mobile data devices and access points connected to a wired network, for example, mobile WiMAX, 3G via datacard or USB modem but excludes internet connections through mobile handsets.